AUFC are hosts with the most at SSS Individuals

 AUFC hit the ground running on day one in men's epee as, from 130 competitors, Rory High placed 13th and Chris Liechti placed 26th.
 Sarah repeated her result from 2015 in women's sabre, finishing 27th.

-It was however, day two that made the headlines for AUFC!
+It was day two however that made the headlines for AUFC!
 Italian fresher, Maria Paola Paita won her poule at a canter, progressing as 1st seed from 70 fencers into the direct elimination.
 She breezed through her first elimination match then, after overcoming Morrison (Imperial), a member of the Scottish junior team, 15-7 in the round of 16, she repeated the dose on Feklistova (Warwick), one of the top British juniors.
 Unfortunately in the semi final, she lost to defending champion Clarke (Edinburgh).
 Paola's fantastic performance marks AUFC's first BUCS Individuals medal since Bridget Pleasant's sabre bronze in 2012.

 Meanwhile, our other Italian import, Mattia Caniglia placed 15th from a field of 124 in men's sabre, closely followed by Rory in 25th, the highest placing for a non-sabre specialist!